microsoft/vscode-docs/docs/extensions/publish-extension.md

 ### Sharing Privately with Others

-If you want to share your extension with others privately, you can simply send them your packaged extension `.vsix` file.
+If you want to share your extension with others privately, you can send them your packaged extension `.vsix` file.

 ## Visual Studio Code Compatiblity